audioxide/data/data/posts/20200212-reviews-joy-division-unknown-pleasures.md

 pullquote: Rain and thunder
 summary: Pretty much everything about Unknown Pleasures was, and continues to be, a total fucking triumph in cathartic misery.
 It's reassuring that a record so emotionally detached and theatrically passionate can still inspire music listeners in 2020.
 week: 220
-blurb: Pretty much everything about Unknown Pleasures was, and continues to be, a total fucking triumph in cathartic misery.
+blurb: Pretty much everything about Unknown Pleasures was, and continues to be, a total triumph in cathartic misery.
+It's a true classic.
 artistMBID: 9a58fda3-f4ed-4080-a3a5-f457aac9fcdd
 albumMBID: 42352def-1aab-3000-b548-895ebd869cb6
 ---
 author: André

 review: >-
   An undisputed landmark in the World of alternative music, *Unknown Pleasures* has spread its influence far and wide since its 1979 release.
-It is a definitive declaration of Gothic artistry that spawned a host of followers and imitators, and a perfect case of cathartic despair that continues to inspire artists of all genres: from skilful rockers such as [Radiohead](<reviews/radiohead-ok-computer/>) and [Nine Inch Nails](<reviews/nine-inch-nails-pretty-hate-machine/>), to hip-hop darlings like Danny Brown and [Vince Staples](<reviews/vince-staples-fm/>).
+It is a definitive declaration of Gothic artistry that spawned a host of followers and imitators, and a perfect case of cathartic despair that continues to inspire artists of all genres: from skilful rockers such as [Radiohead](/reviews/radiohead-ok-computer/) and [Nine Inch Nails](/reviews/nine-inch-nails-pretty-hate-machine/), to hip-hop darlings like Danny Brown and [Vince Staples](/reviews/vince-staples-fm/).

   The record still feels sincerely disturbing – nothing about it is phoned in.
 Learning of the tragic story that led to Ian Curtis’ eventual suicide provides a layer of context that certainly enhances the bleakness, but the album is haunting enough without it.
 The exceptional “She Lost Control” – a song written about about the death of a girl who, like Curtis himself, was in a constant battle with epilepsy – shows the height of *Unknown Pleasures*‘ raw power.
 The sense of mania is truly captivating, and strangely addictive.

   Mood and atmosphere is hugely significant, of course, but the brilliance of *Unknown Pleasures* is not restricted to style aesthetic.
 Musically, Joy Division still represent everything that is so alluring about post-punk.
 Bernard Sumner’s guitar riffs revel in simplicity, often layering gloomy textures over Peter Hook’s exquisitely catchy bass hooks.
 Stephen Morris’ busy drum work is a revelation, and arguably still a little undervalued.
 Together, Joy Division united to provide one of the most distinctive backdrops ever heard in contemporary music, and it served as a decisive contrast to the punk scene at the time.
 A cliché it may be, but the band really seemed to be in perfect sync, in spite of troubled times outside of the music.

   Martin Hanner’s work on production duties was a revelation in itself, with an essential focus on space and ambience.
 Pretty much everything about *Unknown Pleasures* was, and continues to be, a total fucking triumph in cathartic misery.
 It’s reassuring that a record so emotionally detached and theatrically passionate can still inspire music listeners in 2020.
 This is the very definition of a classic.

 tracks:
   - She’s Lost Control